 The Bauta Family Initiative on Canadian Seed Security was launched in February 2013 to help build the national movement to conserve and advance seed biodiversity, keep seed in the public domain, and promote ecological seed production.
-ACORN is proud to be the host organization for this work in Atlantic Canada.
-ACORN coordinates many projects, activities, and events under this banner, including seed field days & field trips, events & workshops, research projects, support for seed libraries, and joint administration of Atlantic Canada Regional Seed Bank in Truro, NS.
-National programs and projects are detailed on the program website, as are many seedy resources and tools.
-Check it out!
+ACORN is proud to be the host organization for this work in Atlantic Canada!
+Under this banner ACORN coordinates seed field days, events, workshops, research projects, and support for seed libraries.
+For information on national programs and resources, please visit seedsecurity.ca or semencessecures.ca.
 Steph Hughes is the Regional Coordinator for this program in Atlantic Canada.
-If you'd like to receive updates about seedy events, activities and projects in Atlantic Canada, you can subscribe to Steph's monthly (ish) e-news by sending her an email.
-Seed events are also included in ACORN's comprehensive Event Calendar.
+To receive updates and news about seedy events, activities and projects in Atlantic Canada, please send Steph an email.

 This program is made possible thanks to the vision and leadership of Gretchen Bauta, member of the Weston family.
 It is delivered by USC Canada, in partnership with Seeds of Diversity Canada and through the generous support of The W. Garfield Weston Foundation.

 This program exists to help connect experienced seed growers with farmers looking to increase the scale, quality, and/or diversity of seed they are saving on-farm.
 Each season farmers are paired together for approximately 30 hours of mentorship between May 1 and November 30th.
 As part of this self-directed program, mentors and mentees work together - via phone, email, and field visits - to help mentees reach their seed growing goals.
 The 2018 program is in development!
 Stay tuned for more details, or email Steph.